 4.3 shareholders: many different voting procedures are possible

-The election process can be different in different states.
+The election process for their SB-seats can be different in different states.
 In the same state it can be different for

 different company forms.
 As an example, here are 2 extremes:

 Example 1: A single person has the majority of the shares of a company and alone decides which shareholder representatives become member of the SB.

 Example 2: The company is owned by the employees working there.
 These employees thus elect all shareholder representatives and the employee representatives according to 4.2.a into the SB.